nhn/eat/README.md

 ### 👫 For Who?
 EAT can be used for the following developer who want have regression/load test
-- Developer for Game Server
+- Developer who need Game Server Test
-- Developer for General Server(which communicate with binary packet)
+- Developer who need General Server(which communicate with binary packet) Test

 ### 📃 Report Test Result